projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

 .. rst-class:: numbered-step

-Update Ubuntu GRUB to boot hypervisor and load kernel image
+Update Ubuntu GRUB to Boot Hypervisor and Load Kernel Image
 ***********************************************************

 #.
 Append the following configuration to the ``/etc/grub.d/40_custom`` file: